TamannaVerma99/Quicksell-Assignment/quicksell-assignment/README.md

 /kanban-board-app
 ├── /public
-│ ├── index.html # Main HTML file
-│ └── favicon.ico # Application favicon
+│   ├── index.html          # Main HTML file that serves as the entry point for the React application │   └── favicon.ico         # Application favicon for the web app ├── /src
-├── /src
-│ ├── /assets
-│ │ ├── plusmore.png # Image for the "add more" button
-│ │ ├── canceled.png # Image for cancelled tickets
-│ │ ├── Done.png # Image representing done tickets
-│ │ ├── backlog.png # Image for backlog tickets
-│ │ └── in progress.png # Image for in-progress tickets
-│ ├── /components
-│ │ ├── Board.js # Component representing a board section
+│   ├── /assets             # Directory containing all image assets used throughout the project │   ├── /components         # Directory containing all React components used in the application │   │   ├── Board.js        # Component representing the overall Kanban board layout, integrating different views (Status, GroupByUser)
-│ │ ├── Card.js # Component for displaying an individual ticket card
-│ │ ├── CardPriority.js # Component to handle priority display of cards
-│ │ ├── CardStatus.js # Component for displaying the status of a ticket
+│   │   ├── Card.js         # Base component for displaying individual ticket cards; used by CardStatus and CardUser │   │   ├── CardPriority.js  # Component for managing and displaying cards based on priority criteria (if applicable) │   │   ├── CardStatus.js    # Component for displaying individual tickets grouped by their status (e.g., To-Do, In Progress)
-│ │ ├── CardUser.js # Component to show the user assigned to a ticket
+│   │   ├── CardUser.js      # Component for displaying individual tickets grouped by the assigned user
-│ │ ├── Dropdown.js # Dropdown component for grouping options
+│   │   ├── Dropdown.js      # Dropdown component for selecting grouping and ordering options for tickets
-│ │ ├── GroupByUser.js # Component for grouping tickets by user
+│   │   ├── GroupByUser.js   # Component responsible for displaying tickets grouped by user assignments
-│ │ ├── Navbar.js # Navigation bar component
+│   │   ├── Navbar.js        # Navigation bar component for app-wide navigation and actions
-│ │ ├── Priority.js # Component for handling priority-related actions
+│   │   ├── Priority.js      # Component for managing and displaying tickets based on priority levels
-│ │ └── Status.js # Component for displaying ticket statuses
+│   │   └── Status.js        # Component for rendering tickets based on their current status
-│ ├── /styles
-│ │ ├── App.css # Main CSS file for app styling
-│ │ ├── Card.css # Styles for individual ticket cards
+│   ├── /styles              # Directory containing all CSS files for styling the application │   │   ├── App.css          # Main CSS file for global styling of the app │   │   ├── Card.css         # Styles specifically for individual ticket cards
-│ │ ├── Dropdown.css # Styles for dropdown components
+│   │   ├── Dropdown.css      # Styles for the dropdown component
-│ │ ├── index.css # Global styles for the app
+│   │   ├── index.css        # Global styles applied to the entire application
-│ │ └── Status.css # Styles specific to the Status component
+│   │   └── Status.css       # Styles specific to the Status component for rendering status sections
-│ ├── App.js # Main application component
-│ ├── index.js # Entry point of the React application
-└── package.json # Project metadata and dependencies
+│   ├── App.js               # Main application component that sets up routing and layout for the app │   ├── index.js             # Entry point of the React application, rendering the App component └── package.json             # Project metadata and dependencies, listing libraries and scripts for the project